 Service personnel are to apply for Forces Help to Buy (FHTB) on JPA through the Self-Service Application for FHTB.

-It will all depend on how much you borrow.
-But your loan amount is divided over ten years and you pay back that amount monthly (you can choose to make overpayments).
+It will all depend on how much is borrowed.
+But the loan amount is divided over 10 years and you pay back that amount monthly and can choose to make overpayments.

-You can opt to start making the loan re-payments straight away, six months after receiving it, or in your final ten years of service.
+You can opt to start making the loan repayments straight away, six months after receiving it, or in your final 10 years of service.

 Put simply, yes.
 However, if you are due any terminal benefits (resettlement grant), any outstanding FHTB loan balance will be deducted automatically from it.

 Where possible, any outstanding balance should be paid before leaving.

 If this cannot be achieved, you will have to continue making the monthly payments once you have left.

 When is the Forces Help To Buy Scheme ending?

 What are the Forces Help To Buy scheme interest and insurance costs?